Indigenous Insight is re-branding cultural awarenss and sensitivity training under the Advanced Business Match banner.

 The principles contained in the Community Accord are simple and based on respect, acknowledgment and open transparent communication.
 These principles are easily transferable to the business world.
 All developed Indigenous / Aboriginal Relations / Stakeholder Relations Departments should start in the same place; simple, positive and respectful communication.
 Significant obstacles to positive intergovernmental relationships include human nature and politics.
 Maynard understands what First Nation leaders look for when pursuing business partnerships.
 His in-depth knowledge of the history and culture of Aboriginal peoples, their traditional land and resource practices and archaeological footprint comes from years of working closely with traditional land and resource use experts, Elders and other leaders.

 Maynard is a Partner with the Advanced Business Match (ABM) and understands what First Nation leaders look for when pursuing business partnerships.
 His in-depth knowledge of the history and culture of Aboriginal peoples, their traditional land and resource practices and archaeological footprint comes from years of working closely with traditional land and resource use experts, Elders and other leaders.

 FREE Advanced Business Match information session: Friday, August 6, 2021 (12 pm to 1:00 pm

 Meet the ABM team and find out how and why ABM works!

-Qwastånayå (L. Maynard Harry) has accumulated a wealth of practical knowledge and experience in the following areas:
+Qwastånayå brings 25+ years of accumulated knowledge and practical experience in the following areas: